spyder-ide/spyder/spyder/utils/help/tutorial.rst

 How to double check your code executes correctly "on its own"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assuming you have selected the `Execute in current console`_ option, you have two methods to check that your code works on its own (*i.e.* it does not depend on undefined variables, unimported modules and commands etc).
+Assuming you have selected the `Execute in current console`_ option, you have two methods to check that your code works on its own (*i.e.* it does not depend on undefined variables, unimported modules and commands etc):

 * Switch from `Execute in current console`_ to `Execute in a dedicated console`_, and run the code from the :guilabel:`Editor`.